 Guest Post by Dr. Mark Drapeau – read his blog, follow him on Twitter

 Guest post by Corvida Raven (Oprah of the Web).
 Read her on She Geeks | Follow her on Twitter

-Brian Solis is principal at Altimeter Group, a research firm focused on disruptive technology.
-A digital analyst, anthropologist, and futurist, Solis has studied and influenced the effects of emerging technology on business, marketing, and culture.
-Solis is also globally recognized as one of the most prominent thought leaders and published authors in new media.
-His new book, What's the Future of Business (WTF), explores the landscape of connected consumerism and how business and customer relationships unfold and flourish in four distinct moments of truth.
+His most recent book, What's the Future of Business: Changing the Way Businesses Create Experiences (WTF), explores the landscape of connected consumerism and how business and customer relationships unfold in four distinct moments of truth.
 His previous book, The End of Business as Usual, explores the emergence of Generation-C, a new generation of customers and employees and how businesses must adapt to reach them.
-Prior to End of Business, Solis released Engage, which is regarded as the industry reference guide for businesses to market, sell and service in the social web.
+In 2009, Solis released Engage, which is regarded as the industry reference guide for businesses to market, sell and service in the social web.